DIKU-EDU/kudos/docs/virtual-memory.rst

 scheduler has changed threads.
 The system does not handle *TLB exceptions*, and thus the kernel implementation does not use mapped memory.

-Since kernel needs both virtual addresses for actual usage and physical address for hardware, simple mapping macros are available for easy conversion.
-These macros are ``ADDR_PHYS_TO_KERNEL()`` and ``ADDR_KERNEL_TO_PHYS()`` and they are defined in vm/mips32/mem.h.
+A proper system uses virtual addresses for processes, and uses physical addresses for hardware.
+Because of this, simple mapping macros are available for easy conversion.
+These macros are ``ADDR_PHYS_TO_KERNEL()`` and ``ADDR_KERNEL_TO_PHYS()``, defined in `kudos/vm/mips32/mem.h`.
 Note that the macros can support only kernel region addresses which are within the first 512MB of physical memory.
 See below for description on address regions.

 Hardware Support for Virtual Memory
 -----------------------------------